Home

 Preserves

-Preserves are the reason we can enjoy the variety of tastes and textures in our food at any time of the year.
+Preserves stretch out your summer garden produce into winter.
+Would you like an easy, money saving way to enjoy the variety of tastes and textures in your food at any time of the year?

 You can make vegetable preserves from your home grown produce by canning, freezing or dehydrating them, allowing you to use them in a whole range of ways.

-Freezing is the quickest, easiest way to preserve vegetables in their natural state.
-It doesn't need any special equipment to do successfully.
+Freezing Vegetables is the quickest and simplest way to preserve vegetables in their natural state.
+You don't need any special equipment to do this successfully.

 Vegetables will need to be blanched before freezing.
 This will maintain the colour and flavour of the vegetable you are preserving.
 Not all vegetables are suitable for freezing.
 Have a look on the Freezing page for all instructions and to check which are the most popular vegetables to make preserves that way.

 Canning or Bottling is another popular way to preserve vegetables.
-It uses heat and pressure to seal containers until reopening.
+This uses heat and pressure to seal containers until reopening.

 Canning is quite an exacting form of preserving food but it is also the most versatile.
 You can preserve produce in its original form, or you can mix it up and change it fundamentally, as with pickling.